Frequently asked questions

 The National Savings Schemes provide the facility of joint investment upto two persons.
 There are two different types i.e. Joint-A and Joint-B. In case of Joint-A deposits, the encashment is payable to the holders Jointly or to either with the written consent of the other; while in case of Joint-B, either of the investors can withdraw/encash the profit principal under his/her own signatures only.

-As per rules a purchaser can nominate an agent for collection of profit / principal at his personal risk after issuing a power of attorney duly attested by the Pakistani missions working in that country subject to entire satisfaction of the Officer Incharge of National Savings Centre concerned.
+A purchaser can nominate an agent for collection of profit / principal at his personal risk after issuing a power of attorney duly attested by the Pakistani missions working in that country subject to entire satisfaction of the Officer Incharge of National Savings Centre concerned.

 Investment from abroad can be made through Bank Draft/Cheque in any foreign currency in favour of any of our office(s), alongwith the application form duly filled in and the copies of Passport and National identity Card.
 The Bank Drafts got prepared in Pak rupee from abroad are cleared much earlier than those in foreign currency.
 It would be more proper if these are payable at the same city where the investment is intended to be made.